anazibinurasheed/signalzero/README.md

 ```
 ### GET API

-- Retreive username as query param from the request.
+- Retrieve username as a query parameter from the request.
-- If query is empty show all users.
+- If the query is empty, show all users stored in the 'users' collection.
-- If query exists then retrieve all the users who have the name with same prefix.
+- If the query exists, retrieve all the users whose names start with the specified prefix.
+- Give response with the retrieved user information.

-##### request
+##### Request

 ```
 curl --location 'http://localhost:8080?username=new'